mafe72/Retroflag-NESPi-Front-Panel-Control-Board/README.md

 		While powered on
 			Press (Unlatch) POWER button
 			LED will turn OFF
 			Wait for Raspberry Pi to shutdown
+			Power will be disconnected from the Raspberry Pi after each shutdown (advance only)
 * RESET

 		While playing a game